Chef Programme Overview

 Special Conditions for Monthly Payment Option:

-• Failure to pay any monthly/quarterly instalment on or before the 1st day of each month of their due will result in the immediate cancellation of the contracted student’s payment plan option and the full balance of tuition fees for the academic year will fall due.
+• We expect sponsors to honour their selected payment option.
+Failure to pay any monthly/quarterly instalment on or before the 1st day of each month of their due will result in the immediate cancellation of the contracted student’s instalment payment plan option and the full balance of tuition fees for the academic year will fall due.
 The student will also be suspended from the hostel if a resident, all lectures and practicals until such time as the full arrears have been settled.

 • Overdue accounts will be handed over for collection and the student applicant and their sponsor will be liable for all collection costs in addition to the overdue fees and interest due.